UAL-RE/LD-Cool-P/README.md

  * Re-naming of software #34
  * Minor bug with permission issue tool #45
  * Minor bug with ill-determined Qualtrics ResponseId #48
- * Minor bug with limited retrieval curation list in `FigshareInstituteAdmin` #50

 v0.8.0 - 0.8.1:
  * Update to `Qualtrics` class for web browser handling #24